cmi fpe ltd Directors report

 SHARE CAPITAL

-There has been no increase / decrease in the Authorised Share Capital of your Company during the year under review.
+There was no change in the capital structure of the Company during the period under review.

-The paid-up equity share capital of your Company as on March 31, 2023 continues to be 493.78 lakhs.
-During the year under review, the Company has neither issued any shares (including shares with differential voting rights) nor granted stock options or sweat equity.
+During the period under review, the Company has neither issued any shares (including shares with differential voting rights) nor granted stock options or sweat equity

 DEPOSITS

-Your Company has not accepted any deposits within the meaning of Section 73 of the Act and the Companies (Acceptance of Deposits) Rules, 2014, and as such, no amount of principal or interest was outstanding as of the Balance Sheet date.
+The Company has not accepted any deposits from public and as such no amount on account of principal or interest on deposit from public was outstanding as of the Balance Sheet date.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL